tangentsoft/pidp8i/HACKERS.md

 not anticipate any need to support any other `make` flavors.

-This, by the way, is why we’re not using some heavy-weight build system such as the GNU Autotools, CMake, etc. The primary advantage of GNU Autotools is that you can generate source packages that will configure and build on weird and ancient flavors of Unix; we don’t need that.
+This, by the way, is why we’re not using some heavy-weight build system such as the GNU Autotools, CMake, etc.

+The primary advantage of GNU Autotools is that you can generate standalone source packages that will configure and build on weird and ancient flavors of Unix.
+We don’t need that.

-Cross-platform build systems such as CMake ease building the same software on multiple disparate platforms straightforward, but the PiDP-8/I software is built primarily on and for a single operating system, Raspbian Linux.
+Cross-platform build systems such as CMake ease building the same software on multiple disparate platforms, but the PiDP-8/I software is built primarily on and for a single operating system, Raspberry Pi OS, né Raspbian.
 It also happens to build and run on [several other OSes][oscomp], for which we also do not need the full power of something like CMake.
 Autosetup and GNU `make` suffice for our purposes here.

 [asbs]:   http://msteveb.github.io/autosetup/
 [bmake]:  https://www.freebsd.org/doc/en/books/developers-handbook/tools-make.html